All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

 When you eat, your blood sugar rises.
 Tirzepatide amplifies your pancreas's insulin response to that rise.
 Critically, this effect is glucose-dependent.
-If your blood sugar is already normal or low, tirzepatide does not force additional insulin release.
+If your blood sugar is already normal or low, tirzepatide doesn't force additional insulin release.
 This is why tirzepatide alone carries a low risk of hypoglycemia, unlike sulfonylureas or injectable insulin.
+For a complete cost breakdown, see our compare tirzepatide prices.

 Glucagon Suppression